What is Nerd Neck?

-Forward head posture occurs when your neck slants forward, placing your head in front of your shoulders.
+Forward head posture, now also known as “nerd neck”, occurs when your neck slants forward, placing your head in front of your shoulders.
 It’s caused by bad habits, such as spending long periods sitting at your computer or looking down at your cellphone.
 Forward head posture forces the muscles in your neck and back to work harder to keep your head upright.

-The best way to correct your forward head posture is to keep your neck supported at all times.
+The best way to correct your forward head posture or nerd neck is to keep your neck supported at all times.
 Here are four things to help you get started:

 - Supportive pillow

 - Properly sized backback or bag